 - Peel and grate the onion, add to the potatoes and mix.
 Onions will help maintain the color of the potatoes and prevent them from browning.
 Add minced or grated garlic, 1 egg, pinch of salt and pepper, dried herbs like dill or parsley.

-- Heat 3 tbsp of oil in the skillet.
+- Heat 3 tablespoon of oil in the skillet.
 How you shape the potato pancakes is entirely your choice.
 You can mold them into neat and thin ovals (as shown in the photo) or simply scoop them with a spoon and drop them onto the hot pan.
 Just make sure to flatten them a bit.
 Don't make the potato pancakes too thick; they will remain raw inside.

 - Fry draniki on medium heat for 4-5 minutes on each side until they're golden brown, without covering them.